matt5834/course-in-a-box/modules/melody/_posts/2000-01-06-develop-a-melody.markdown

 #Go to your main melody and develop it!
 Where is it?
 Well, remember that any time you open a template score it is automatically saved for you in your Noteflight home.
 Find the score called Composition 1 in your Noteflight home.
 This will be the score used for your main composition.

+#Feedback
+Go to the topic on Developing a Melody [here](http://discourse.yciw.net/t/techniques-for-developing-a-melody/33?u=matt) and post a reply.
+Let us know if you have any thoughts about this step.
+If you're doing this with your students did they find anything that was difficult?
+Helpful?